The Rowathon Day

 The Flying Doctor Rowathon is an annual one day marathon row held on the Darling and Murray Rivers and hosted by Wentworth District Rowing Club (WDRC) in Wentworth, New South Wales.
 It is the longest one day marathon rowing regatta in Australia and raises funds for the Royal Flying Doctor Service.
 In 2024 we again raised funds for their Wellness (Mental Health) Programs in remote communities.

-Watch this space for details of the 2024 Flying Doctor Rowathon.
+The 2024 Flying Doctor Rowathon.

 _____________________________________________________________________________________

-The program was as follows:
+The program is as follows:

 See maps below.....

-So the approximate distances were:
+So the approximate distances are:

-1st leg = 30km; 2nd leg = 20km and 3 leg = 30km
+1st leg = 25km; 2nd leg = 25km and 3 leg = about 25km

 A flat fee pays for breakfast, morning tea, lunch and end of rowing snacks.
 It is not necessary to take cutlery or crockery to the row, as everything is provided at the meal stops.
 Nor will you need to take any money, as you will have paid for your meals with your registration.